genemine/IsoFrog/README.md

 # IsoFrog
 ## 1. Description
 IsoFrog is a feature selection-based computational approach for isoform function prediction.
 It employs a Reversible Jump Monte Carlo Markov Chain (RJMCMC) feature selection framework to assess the feature importance to the function.
-Then a recursive feature elimination procedure is applied to extract a subset of function-relevant features.
+Then a sequential feature selection procedure is applied to extract a subset of function-relevant features.
 The selected features are input into MdiPLS.
 In such a way, the features of importance to isoform function can be singled out and leveraged for isoform function prediction.

 ## 2. Input data